 - PO1.
 Apply scientific and analytical methods to solve engineering problems involving design, evaluation and manufacture across electrical and electronic engineering applications. - PO2.
-Use systems that incorporate digital hardware, algorithms, interfacing circuits and communication, sensing and actuating devices. - PO3.
-Design, model and build electronic engineering systems and be able to specify and assess technical designs. - PO4.
-Use a systems approach to establish rigorous solutions that are fit for purpose and consider all aspects of a problem including production, operation, maintenance and disposal. - PO5.
-Demonstrate a critical awareness of manufacturing, financial and marketing implications of design proposals - PO6.
+Use systems that incorporate analogue and digital hardware, algorithms, interfacing circuits and communication, sensing and actuating devices. - PO3.
+Design, model and build electrical and electronic engineering systems and be able to specify and assess technical designs. - PO4.
+Use a systems approach to establish rigorous solutions that are fit for purpose and consider multiple aspects of a problem, such as production, operation, maintenance and disposal. - PO5.
+Demonstrate a critical awareness of manufacturing, financial and marketing implications of design proposals. - PO6.
 Pursue independent study, undertake enquiry into novel and unfamiliar concepts and implement change in an engineering environment. - PO7.
-Communicate and operate effectively, professionally and ethically either as individuals or as members of a team. - PO8.
+Communicate and operate effectively, professionally and ethically as individuals and as members of a team. - PO8.
 Make considered judgements and decisions on complex engineering issues in which not all facts and consequences are accurately known.

-Assessment strategy: The assessment strategy for the new curriculum is designed to connect topics and levels within the curriculum and to enable students to reflect upon their development.
+Assessment strategy: The assessment strategy for the curriculum is designed to connect topics and levels within the curriculum and to enable students to reflect upon their development.
 The assessment methods on the programme are aligned to the requirements of the Institution of Engineering and Technology (IET) who place high importance on the demonstration of authentic and verifiable learning outcomes for each individual student.
 This consideration can lead to a reliance on written examinations and limit the scope for project or group work activities.
 We have therefore widened the range of activities within our examinations to include more open book examinations, questions based on pre-seen scenarios, questions that build on practical laboratory-based activities and computer-based examinations where students demonstrate the use of software to solve engineering problems.
+In addition, distributed assessment is used in a number of modules in all three years, that give student rapid feedback about their submission.

 The above Factors influence and inform the design of this programme's assessment strategy.
-In year 1 the Engineering Practice 1 module develops professional attributes and engineering habits of mind through activities and assessments that encourage reflections through a structured portfolio and presentations.
+At level 4, the Professional Skills for Engineers module develops professional attributes and engineering habits of mind through activities and assessments that encourage reflections through a structured portfolio and presentations.
 As part of the portfolio we have the concept of a "passport" where students demonstrate key professional skills such as workshop skills, library skills and health and safety awareness.
 This "replicates" part of the experience of an engineering apprentice but for one who is working in an academic environment.

 The assessment strategies of the other core level 4 modules each designed to make sure that the content covered is connected.
-Applied Electronics is a strong example of the design as students are assessed on key technical material during or at the end of the first semester, then moving to multiple exercises where the knowledge and skill is assessed in the context of an engineering design problem and then with a controlled assessment at the end of the module.
+Applied Electronics is a strong example of the design as students are assessed on key technical material during or at the end of the first semester, then moving to multiple exercises where the knowledge and skill is assessed in the context of an engineering design problem.
 The written examination references and builds upon design activities undertaken during the module and provides an efficient vehicle for integrating the different module elements and assessing individual knowledge.
 The assessment strategy is programmatic and connects the two immersive project weeks with the task from the first feeding into the second where a more technical treatment is considered bringing the content from these two modules together.

 The level 4 module Applied Electronics feeds into the immersive project week activity.
-The assessment at level 4 should create the culture required for students to embrace active learning styles.
+The assessment at this level should create the culture required for students to embrace active learning styles.

-At level 5 Embedded Systems for EEE provides an example of how content and assessment is developed from level 4 to level 5.
+At level 5, Embedded Systems provides an example of how content and assessment is developed from level 4 to level 5.